dspinellis/git-issue/README.md

 ## Contributing
 Contributions are welcomed through pull requests.
-Currently the first priority is to increase the system's portability.
 Before working on a new feature please look at open issues, and if no corresponding issue is open, create one to claim priority over the task.
 Issues are managed with gi through the [gi-issues](git@github.com:dspinellis/gi-issues.git) repo.